-An optional cable of 3 meters long (10 ft) is supplied with the pyranometer.
-This cable is used to connect the pyranometer via SPD01 Surge Protection Device to a SCADA system or directly to a SCADA system with appropriate overvoltage and surge protection measures in place.
+An optional cable may be supplied with the pyranometer.
+This cable is used to connect the pyranometer directly to a SCADA system or via a Surge Protection Device (SPD) such as SPD01 to a SCADA system.
 When designing a system for outdoor use in industrial environments take note of the following points: